GSA/fedramp-gov/_posts/2022-12-21-crypto-modules-historical-status.md

 The following PMO guidance on the subject should be applied to <u>each and every</u> CM in use:
 <h4>For initial authorization and continuous monitoring</h4>
 <h5>CSP Actions: for CMs moved to Historical status due to SP 800-56A Rev 3 transition:</h5>
-    <b>1.
-If a replacement CM has been submitted for testing or is listed as in-process with CMVP:</b>
+1. <b>If a replacement CM has been submitted for testing or is listed as in-process with CMVP:</b>

     a.
 Capture in the POA&M as a vendor dependency.
 A CM that has been submitted for testing is acceptable, even if not yet listed on the CMVP in-process web site.

-    <b>2.
-If a replacement CM has not been submitted for testing, but is in development with plans to submit for CMVP testing:</b>
+2. <b>If a replacement CM has not been submitted for testing, but is in development with plans to submit for CMVP testing:</b>

     a.
 Determine that there are no known exploits of the existing CM.

         i.
 If there are <u>no exploits</u>:

         1. Capture it in the POA&M as a vendor dependency

         2. Provide a replacement CM implementation plan and timeline to the Authorizing Official (JAB or Agency AO) for approval.

         ii.
 If there is <u>an exploit</u>:

         1. Capture it in the POA&M as an open risk

         2. Consider moving to a new CM

-    <b>3.
-If a replacement cannot be identified or is otherwise not planned by the CM author:</b>
+3. <b>If a replacement cannot be identified or is otherwise not planned by the CM author:</b>

     a.
 For systems in continuous monitoring, document a plan to transition to a new CM as an open POA&M and submit it to the Authorizing Official (JAB or Agency AO) for approval.

     b.
 For systems pursuing an initial authorization:

         i.
 If the 3PAO’s initial assessment is <u>complete</u>, redesign around a different CM and submit a project plan to the Authorizing Official (JAB or Agency AO) for approval

         ii.
 If the 3PAO’s initial assessment is <u>not complete</u>, redesign around a different CM, and complete the implementation, prior to the 3PAO assessment for an initial authorization

 - <h5>3PAO Action: Review and confirm the status and remediation plan for CMs in historical status due to SP 800-56A Rev 3 transition.</h5>
 <h4>For readiness assessments (to be considered for “FedRAMP Ready” designation)</h4>